raspberrypilearning/tree-life-simulator/en/step_5.md

 --- task ---

-Store the answer to you question in the trees needed variable by adding a `change trees needed by 1`{:class="block3variables"} block and dragging an `answer`{:class="block3sensing"} block into where it says `1`:
+Store the answer to your question in the trees needed variable by adding a `change trees needed by 1`{:class="block3variables"} block and dragging an `answer`{:class="block3sensing"} block into where it says `1`:

 ![image of the Tree Feller sprite](images/tree-feller-sprite.png)